ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_digitizing/Digitizing_cross_stitch_letters.md

 ## To digitize cross stitch letters...

-1Right-click Lettering.
+1. Right-click Lettering.
 The Font dialog opens.

 ![CrossFont.png](assets/CrossFont.png)

-2Select a font type, style and size and click OK.
+2. Select a font type, style and size and click OK.

 ![cross-stitch_digitizing00069.png](assets/cross-stitch_digitizing00069.png)

-3Select a fill or outline stitch type from the Stitch toolbar.
+3. Select a fill or outline stitch type from the Stitch toolbar.

-4Click a start point in the Design Window, type the letters and press Enter.
+4. Click a start point in the Design Window, type the letters and press Enter.

 ![cross-stitch_digitizing00072.png](assets/cross-stitch_digitizing00072.png)